ELai97k/Daydreamer/README.md

 # Daydreamer Discord bot
- Daydreamer is a simple chatbot with auto-responses and some commands.
+ Daydreamer is a very simple general-purpose bot with auto-responses and some commands.